Gizo Town. Photo:

 Gizo

-Gizo is the second largest town in the Solomon Islands,
+Gizo is the third largest town in the Solomon Islands with a population of approximately 5000,

 and serves as the provincial centre to the Western